antonioribeiro/google2fa-laravel/readme.md

 This package is a Laravel bridge to [Google2FA](https://github.com/antonioribeiro/google2fa)'s PHP package.

+The intent of this package is to create QRCodes for Google2FA and check user typed codes.
+If you need to create backup/recovery codes, please check below.

+### Recovery/Backup codes

+if you need to create recovery or backup codes to provide a way for your users to recover a lost account, you can use the [Recovery Pacakge](https://github.com/antonioribeiro/recovery).

 ## Demos, Example & Playground

 Please check the [Google2FA Package Playground](https://pragmarx.com/google2fa).